Brunch & Batter

 For the Cardamom Streusel Topping

 • In a medium bowl, combine the all-purpose flour, brown sugar, cardamom, cinnamon, and salt.
-Add the melted butter to the flour mixture, then using a fork, (or your fingers), mix the butter into the flour mixture until it resembles coarse crumbs.
+Add the melted butter to the flour mixture, then, using a fork (or your fingers), mix the butter into the flour mixture until it resembles coarse crumbs.
 Set aside until ready to use.

-1⅓ cup (165 grams) all-purpose flour, ⅓ cup (65 grams) dark brown sugar, ½ teaspoon ground cardamom, ½ teaspoon ground cinnamon, ⅛ teaspoon Kosher or fine sea salt, 1 stick (4 ounces or 8 tbsp) unsalted butter, melted and cooled
+1⅓ cup all-purpose flour, ⅓ cup dark brown sugar, ½ teaspoon ground cardamom, ½ teaspoon ground cinnamon, ⅛ teaspoon kosher or fine sea salt, 7 tablespoon unsalted butter, melted and cooled

 For the Cake